Noah K. Whiteman

 Postdoctoral Scholars:

-Dr. Jack Liu (July 2026-present, Life Sciences Research Foundation Fellow)
+Dr. Jack Liu (July 2026-present, Life Sciences Research Foundation Fellow funded by the Simons Foundation)

-Dr. Jeff Groh (July 2025-present, Miller Fellow, co-mentored with Professor Ben Blackman)
+Dr. Jeff Groh (July 2025-present, Miller Postdoctoral Fellow, co-mentored with Professor Ben Blackman)

-Dr. Moe Bakhtiari (2020-2023, Early Postdoc Mobility Fellowship, Swiss National Science Foundation, currently postdoc ETH, Switzerland)
+Dr. Moe Bakhtiari (2020-2023, Early Postdoc Mobility Fellowship, Swiss National Science Foundation, currently postdoctoral fellow, ETH, Switzerland)

 Dr. Rebecca Tarvin (2018-2020; Miller Institute Fellow, co-advised with Prof. R. Nielsen; currently Assistant Professor, Department of Integrative Biology and Herpetology Curator, Museum of Vertebrate Zoology, UC-Berkeley)